Sponge-Hydration/data-reader/README.md

 # data-reader
-View data in database via Streamlit at some point
+Sponge data can be viewed in Streamlit by user now :)